Office Timeline – free timeline maker

 • Tasks are ordered logically (content audit before design concepts)

-• Parallel work is visible (Development setup and Content audit start at the same time)
+• Parallel work is clear (Development setup and Content audit start at the same time)

-• Dependencies are noted (Frontend development can't start until design is done)
+• Dependencies are documented (Frontend development can't start until design is done)

-• Status shows at a glance where risks exist (T004 is at risk, probably needs intervention)
+• Status shows at a glance where risks exist (T004 is at risk and probably needs intervention)

 Once you've built one project plan correctly, save it as a template for future projects.
 Remove all task data but keep the column structure, formulas, and conditional formatting.